cabforum/smime/SBR.md

 h. `authorityKeyIdentifier` (SHALL be present)

-   This extension SHALL be present and SHALL NOT be marked critical.
+   This extension SHALL NOT be marked critical.
 It SHALL contain a `keyIdentifier` field and it SHALL NOT contain a `authorityCertIssuer` or `authorityCertSerialNumber` field.

 i. `subjectKeyIdentifier` (SHALL be present)

-   This extension SHALL be present and SHALL NOT be marked critical.
+   This extension SHALL NOT be marked critical.
 It SHALL contain a value that is included in the `keyIdentifier` field of the `authorityKeyIdentifier` extension in Certificates issued by the Subordinate CA.

 #### 7.1.2.3 Subscriber certificates

 a. `certificatePolicies` (SHALL be present)

-   This extension SHALL be present and SHOULD NOT be marked critical.
+   This extension SHOULD NOT be marked critical.
 It SHALL include only one of the reserved `policyIdentifiers` listed in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers), and MAY contain one or more identifiers documented by the CA in its CP and/or CPS.

    If the value of this extension includes a `PolicyInformation` which contains a qualifier of type `id-qt-cps` (OID: 1.3.6.1.5.5.7.2.1), then the value of the qualifier SHALL be a HTTP or HTTPS URL for the Issuing CA's CP and/or CPS, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA. If a qualifier of type `id-qt-unotice` (OID: 1.3.6.1.5.5.7.2.2) is included, then it SHALL contain `explicitText` and SHALL NOT contain `noticeRef`.

 b. `cRLDistributionPoints` (SHALL be present)

-   This extension SHALL be present and SHOULD NOT be marked critical.
+   This extension SHOULD NOT be marked critical.
 It SHALL contain at least one `distributionPoint` whose `fullName` value includes a GeneralName of type `uniformResourceIdentifier` that includes a HTTP URI where the Issuing CA's CRL can be retrieved.
 For Legacy profiles only, additional publicly accessible `fullName` LDAP, FTP, or HTTP URIs MAY be specified.

 c. `authorityInformationAccess` (SHALL be present)

-   This extension SHALL be present.
-It SHALL NOT be marked critical, and it SHALL contain at least one `accessMethod` value of type `id-ad-ocsp` that specifies the HTTP URI of the Issuing CA's OCSP responder.
+   This extension SHALL NOT be marked critical, and it SHALL contain at least one `accessMethod` value of type `id-ad-ocsp` that specifies the HTTP URI of the Issuing CA's OCSP responder.
 For Legacy profiles only, additional publicly accessible `id-ad-ocsp` LDAP, FTP, or HTTP URIs MAY be specified.

    This extension SHOULD contain at least one `accessMethod` value of type `id-ad-caIssuers` that specifies the HTTP URI of the Issuing CA's Certificate.
 For Legacy profiles only, additional publicly accessible `id-ad-caIssuers` LDAP, FTP, or HTTP URIs MAY be specified.